Wimbledon Predictions, Picks & Odds 2026: Favorites, Outrights & Daily Picks

 Carlos Alcaraz will not defend his Wimbledon title after withdrawing because of a lingering right wrist injury suffered during the clay-court season.
 The injury also forced him to miss the Madrid Open, the Italian Open, the French Open, and the entire grass-court swing as he continues his recovery.

-Rather than risk aggravating the problem, the two-time Wimbledon champion opted to prioritize his long-term health with the goal of returning for the North American hard-court season and defending his US Open crown
+Rather than risk aggravating the problem, the two-time Wimbledon champion opted to prioritize his long-term health to return for the North American hard-court season and defend his US Open crown.

 📈 Odds movement & market notes